 Trojan Ethical Income Fund

-Ethical Style Unlabelled with sustainable characteristics OEIC UK Equity Income 06/01/2016 Jun 2025
+Ethical Style Unlabelled - promotes sustainable characteristics (has CFD) OEIC UK Equity Income 06/01/2016 Jun 2025

 Objectives